highfestiva/textsearch/README.md

 # textsearch

 A no-nonsense text search with ok defaults.
 The way Windows Explorer search should have been.
-Use `pip install pyinstaller` to build your own distributable .exe, or use the bundled one.

 ## Usage